RAJAT-DUTT-SHARMA/CoolCompiler/README.md

 The generated parser is in java .
 The lexer it interacts with is generated with Jflex which can generate lexer that can interact with BYACC/J generated parser .

-Parser has :
-2 shift/reduce conflicts, 2 reduce/reduce conflicts and a total of
-46 terminals,
-36 nonterminals
-80 grammar rules,
-150 states.

 Parser Lexer Interface :
 The lexer has an auto generated function yylex() that returns the next token .
 The yylex function can be called to test the lexer .

 Error Handling :
 Not done very elegantly .
 The parser will just report syntax error .
 The particular statement with error can be predicted by tracking upto which line the tokens have been printed.
 The parser doesn’t continue parsing after the error occurs.